jdupl/overseer/README.md

 # overseer

-syncs a flac library to an opus library
+Syncs a flac library to an opus clone
+* file watcher for instant encoding
+* encodes on multiple threads

 Tested on Linux only.